-3.2 Waterpower Projects beyond the Scope of the Class EA
+3.2 Waterpower Undertakings beyond the Scope of the Class EA

-This Class EA does not cover all waterpower projects.
-Some waterpower projects have no EA Act requirements and some projects require an individual EA.
-This section explains in further detail how these projects relate to the Class EA; however, they are not in fact subject to this Class EA.
+This Class EA does not cover all undertakings related to waterpower facilities.
+Some such undertakings have no EA Act requirements and some require approval under Part II.3 (including preparation of a comprehensive EA).
+This section explains in further detail how these undertakings relate to the Class EA; however, they are not in fact subject to this Class EA.

-3.2.1 Category A Projects: Not Subject to this Class EA
+3.2.1 Electricity Projects Guide - Category A Projects: Not Subject to this Class EA

-Under the Electricity Projects Guide, Category A projects are those that are either exempt from provincial EA requirements or that are not subject to the EA Act.
+Under the Electricity Projects Guide, Category A projects are those that are either exempt from provincial EA Act requirements or that are not subject to the EA Act.
 By definition, they are expected to have minimal or no new effects to the environment.
-There are no waterpower projects designated under the definition of Category A under the Electricity Projects Regulation.
 The minimum threshold for a new waterpower facility is a Category B project.
-However, under the Electricity Projects Regulation, some waterpower projects are designated under the EA Act but then made exempt for purposes of grandparenting and transitioning.
-This Class EA does not change the exemptions provided for these projects, which are as follows:
+Although Category A projects are not subject to or are exempt from the EA Act, if there is a related requirement for a new disposition of rights to Crown resources, the disposition may be subject to the MNRF Class EA - RSFD or the Project Evaluation Policy under the Provincial Parks and Conservation Reserves Act, as appropriate.
+Section 5 provides detail on these requirements.